drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 <br>According to the students’ preferences, students should be able to search for available rooms by looking at the location, price and facilities.
 Room booking: Room booking features allows students to book rooms based on availability and their preferred dates.
 The system should provide a calendar view of the rooms availability and allows students to request any services for their room.

-- Payment Processing:
-<br>The system allows students to complete their payment process through credit card or online banking.
-Students should be able to monitor their payment history and receipts.

 - Room cancellation:
 <br>The room cancellation features should allow students to cancel their room reservation if needed.